Hair LossSkip to the navigation

 Inherited hair loss (androgenetic alopecia) cannot be prevented.

 Home treatment for hair loss includes hair care and hairstyling techniques that may help you cover thinning or bald spots on the scalp.
 This may be easier for women because inherited hair loss causes a general thinning that is usually not as severe as it is in men.
-Hair sprays, dyes, and perms can help make the hair appear fuller.

 In women with inherited hair loss, hair care and the occasional use of grooming products, hair sprays, hair color, teasing, permanents, or frequent washing won't increase hair loss.
 But if your hair loss is caused by hair care, then perms and dyes may contribute to more hair loss.